-The Corporation has considered its responsibility to notify the Education and Sills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the financial memorandum in place between the College and the ESFA.
-As part of its consideration the Corporation has had due regard to the requirements of the financial memorandum.
+The Corporation has considered its responsibility to notify the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the College's grant funding agreements and contracts with the ESFA.
+As part of its consideration the Corporation has had due regard to the requirements of the grant funding agreements and contracts with ESFA.

-We confirm, on behalf of the Corporation, that to the best of its knowledge, the Corporation believes it is able to identify any material irregular or improper use of funds by the College, or material non-compliance with the ESFA's terms and conditions of funding under the College's financial memorandum.
+We confirm, on behalf of the Corporation, that to the best of its knowledge, the Corporation believes it is able to identify any material irregular or improper use of funds by the College, or material non-compliance with the ESFA's terms and conditions of funding under the College's grant funding agreements and contracts with the ESFA.
 We further confirm that there have been no instances of material irregularity, impropriety or funding non-compliance discovered to date.
-If any instances are indentified after the date of this statement, these will be notified to the ESFA.
+If any instances are identified after the date of this statement, these will be notified to the ESFA.

-Approved by order of the governors of the Corporation on 14th December 2017 and signed on its behalf by:
+Approved by order of the governors of the Corporation on 13th December 2018 and signed on its behalf by: